hc219417/Product/README.md

 # Product

 Congratulations!
 You are enrolling at Hogwarts School of Witchcraft and Wizardry.
-Fill out an order and select a wand, house robe, broomstick, owl, and event to attend.
+Fill out an order and select a wand, house robe, broomstick, owl, and event to attend!

 This project contains a group of classes, including a parent class and five other classes which are children of this class.
 These children, as all they really need are input and output functions, are virtual in the parent.